Best Massage Gun Brands of 2023 – These Brands You Can Rely On

 This is an excellent entry-level device but with more power than usual.

-It’s highly ergonomic, weighs a feather, and comes with a thinner but longer handle.
+It’s highly ergonomic, weighs a feather, and has a thinner but longer handle.

 It’s the go-to device for women, elderly folks, and those with small hands.

-It’s very fairly priced but also very well equipped.
+It’s very reasonably priced but also very well equipped.

 Ekrin Bantam

-We have voted it the best mini massage gun in many of our posts – it’s a hill we are willing to die on unless something better comes up.
+In many of our posts, we have voted it the best mini massage gun—it’s a hill we are willing to die on unless something better comes up.

-It’s extra tiny, ultra-light, but pretty strong – we know many full-sized guns that are weaker than the Bantam.
+It’s extra tiny and ultra-light but pretty strong—we know many full-sized guns that are weaker than the Bantam.

 We’ve taken it on numerous tests outdoors – it’s a great travel buddy.

-INTERESTED?
-You can use the MGA20 promo code, to get 20% OFF the price of any Ekrin device.
-Save up to $66 by buying at Ekrin’s official website.
+Interested?
+Use the MGA20 promo code to get 20% off the price of any Ekrin device.
+Buy at Ekrin’s official website and save up to $66.

-Even horses love getting massaged with Ekrin devices – like a happy horse Tucker, pictured.
+Even horses love getting massaged with Ekrin massage guns – like a happy horse Tucker, pictured.

 The customer reviews section is full of photos and testimonials from actual customers (and their beloved animals).